 Medical insurance, such as Blue Cross/Blue Shield, Major Medical, Federal Medicare (Part A, Part B), Harvard Community Health Plan, Delta Dental or other medical insurance is identified as a resource for medical payment, but is not considered a resource in the determination of eligibility.
-Information regarding medical insurance must be entered on the INSU panel of InRHODES.
+Information regarding medical insurance must be entered on the electronic eligibility system.